matthewyang204/pytk/README.md

-# pytk
+# Python Tkinter Bootstrap
-A Python package to bootstrap Tkinter onto existing installations that were not compiled with Tkinter support (haha)
+This package can bootstrap Tkinter onto existing Python installations that were not compiled with it (haha).
+It works on the basis that Tkinter is simply a C ABI/C extension module that can be externally installed at will like plenty others, including, for example, `numpy`, `scipy`, etc. I found inspiration in the Homebrew Formula, which does this and serves as a great example.